Machine Name: Object

 The document reveals information about a few Machines.

-The Chamber Username column matches with the Domain user we are trying to log in as.
+The Chamber Username column matches the Domain user we are trying to log in as.
 There is a possibility that one of the Chamber Passwords has been re-used for Maria.
-Let’s save them to a file and run CrackMapExec to find if any of them are valid.
+Let’s save them to a file and run CrackMapExec to find if they are valid.

 The results show that the credentials Username: maria Password: W3llcr4ft3d_4cls are valid.

-We have access of all the users now let elevate our privelege to the Domain Admins.
+We have access to all the users now, let’s elevate our privilege to the Domain Admins.

 Let’s abuse it to get the Domain Admin’s Privilege.